Hungary mandates 10-year benchmark eurobond issue - IFR

 BUDAPEST, Sept 5 (Reuters) - Hungary has mandated Erste Group, Goldman Sachs Bank Europe SE, ING, KBC Bank and Raiffeisen Bank International as bookrunners for a 10-year benchmark eurobond issue, fixed income news service IFR reported on Tuesday.

-The issuance comes a day after the debt management agency announced on Monday that it raised its 2023 foreign currency debt issuance target by 230 billion forints ($641.90 million).
+The news comes a day after the Hungarian debt management agency (AKK) raised its 2023 foreign currency debt issuance target by 230 billion forints ($641.90 million).

 ((krisztina.than@thomsonreuters.com;))